 Florida Parishes Human Services Authority is the single point of entry for developmental disabilities services in the following parishes: Livingston, St. Helena, St. Tammany, Tangipahoa, and Washington Parish.

 To initiate the process of determining eligibility for services, please call (985) 543-4730 anytime Monday through Friday from 8:00 a.m. to 4:30 p.m. and request to schedule an entry appointment for Developmental Disabilities.
-You may also walk-in for an entry appointment.
 The person for whom eligibility is to be determined, must be present when applying for services.
 The initial in-person interview date will be the person’s “protected” date.
 The “protected” date will be the date included on OCDD registries for supports or services requested (except EarlySteps).

 You may complete the Initial Contact form before or during the interview.
 To complete the process and substantiate the qualifying condition bring the following supporting documentation to the in-person interview.